 Born and raised in New York City, I have always been attracted to and moved by its visual nuances.
-With the escalating gentrification of neighborhoods throughout the boroughs, important aspects of the city’s visual identity are rapidly disappearing including unique vintage signage and urban decay that contain vestiges of past times.
-This has inspired me to pictorially capture and document as many of these elements as I possibly can before they are lost forever.
+With the escalating gentrification of neighborhoods throughout the boroughs, important aspects of the city’s visual identity are rapidly disappearing.
+This includes unique vintage signage and urban decay that contain vestiges of past times.
+It has inspired me to pictorially capture and document as many of these elements as possible, before they are lost forever.
 Although New York City was the base for my art, I have relocated to Westchester County, where the Hudson River has nspired artists for centuries.
 I also do portrait painting and millinery, and have a new found love of mixed media collage.
 In this form, I use vintage advertising and photography.